-Many of the travelers that travel to Nepal will tell you that Nepal is actually safer to visit.
-Because, the political condition is stable & the crime rate is very low as well.
+Many of the travelers who travel to Nepal will tell you instantly that Nepal is actually a safer country to visit.
+Because the political condition is stable & the crime rate is very low as well.

-But if you are accompanied by the Nepali guide or travel agency or traveling in a group then don’t worry, just travel & explore freely.
+But if you are accompanied by a Nepali guide or travel agency or traveling in a group then don’t worry, just travel & explore freely.

 Here are some things that you must look in while traveling to Nepal :

 The first thing to do when trekking in Nepal is to take Trekking insurance, just in case, something does happen.

 Trekking in Himalayan is always a fun & adventure but we can never be sure of the landslide or avalanche, in rare circumstances.
 Also, the most common problem is altitude sickness & damage to legs and ankles due to cold.

 Similarly, there is a high chance of forgetting the route & go missing if you are trekking alone for the first time.

 Therefore, it is best to take a guide with you but if you cannot afford one then you can always travel with other groups heading towards the same destination.
 Also, it is better to let people know where you are going, especially your family and friends, and stay in touch with them.

 If you are a solo female traveler you should take extra care of yourself.
 Not only while trekking in the mountains alone but also while you are traveling in the other remote parts of the country.
 You can be the victim of rape or sexual harassment, in rare circumstances.